Federal Gun Control in America: A Historic Guide to Major Federal Gun Control Laws and Acts

 Colonial Gun Regulations

 Even today, the majority of firearms laws are state-based and vary considerably.
 While California, Connecticut and New Jersey have the most restrictive laws, Arizona, Vermont and Kentucky have some of the least stringent.
 For more than a century, the young United States relied primarily on "state" laws:

 - The earliest came from Virginia, the result of fear of attack by Native Americans.
 The 1619 law imposed a three-shilling fine on able-bodied men who failed to come armed to church on the Sabbath.

-- By 1640, slave codes in Virginia prohibited all “free Mulattos, Negroes and Indians” from bearing arms.
+- By 1640, slave codes in Virginia prohibited all “free Mulattos and Negroes” from bearing arms.
 In 1712, South Carolina enacted a similar law.

 - Throughout the Antebellum South, Louisiana, Florida, Maryland, Georgia, North Carolina, Mississippi and even Delaware all passed multiple measures denying guns to people of color, requiring court-issued permits, and allowing search and seizure of weapons as well as punishment without trial.

 Militia Act of 1862: Passed July 17, 1862

 Often overlooked, the Militia Act of 1862 was highly significant because for the first time, a U.S. government in wartime need called upon "persons of African descent" for military or naval service.
 Granted, the soldiers were paid less than their white compatriots and were at first primarily laborers.
 However, the act guaranteed freedom for soldiers and their families in exchange for service.
 By late October, black Union regiments raised from Kansas, Louisiana and the South Carolina Sea Islands were in the field.
 President Lincoln signed the Emancipation Proclamation on January 1, 1863, and in May of that year, the War Department established the Bureau of Colored Troops, which would represent nearly 185,000 soldiers during the Civil War.